TheOpenSpaceProgram/osp-magnum/README.md

 * **SatelliteObject**
   * Base class that adds functionality to a Satellite
-  * Identifiable via virual functions
+  * Identifiable via virtual functions
   * Not movable nor copyable

 ### SatelliteObject-derived classes